abmesamesa/blog/LEARNING.md

 What am I learning
 ==================

-## Cloud engineering

-- [2020-08-30] I created my free tier AWS account - I secured my account (IAM checklist).
-- [2020-08-28] Finally, I am studying about cloud computing with AWS starting by an overwhelming overview of the many services available.
-- [2020-05-14] I am getting more and more interested in cloud engineering.

 ## Other topics

 - [2020-04-16] I am preparing my next project in the risk management domain.